Where to eat the best flammekueche in Strasbourg?

 Located right in the center of Strasbourg, Brasserie Le Meteor is also a must for beer lovers… but also for those who enjoy a tarte flambée!

 The place is huge , with a mix of modern and historic elements.
-You can come in at any time for a drink or a bite to eat in a friendly atmosphere.
-On sunny days, you can also enjoy the terrace.
+You can come at any time for a drink or a bite to eat in a friendly atmosphere.
+In fine weather, you can also enjoy the terrace.

 The à la carte menu features traditional tartes flambées only: the choice is limited, but they are cooked over a wood fire, and they are tasty.
 Le Météor is also a member of the Confrérie du véritable Flammekueche.